guitarkeegan/password-generator/README.md

 ## Description

-This application will prompt the user for a series of criteria and generate a password based on their responces.
+This application will prompt the user for a series of criteria and generate a password based on their responses.

 ## Authors